VFL/AFL premiership and grand final statistics: Consecutive grand finals

 ^{1} Essendon drew the 1948 VFL Grand Final, and was defeated by Melbourne in the replay.

 ^{2} North Melbourne drew the 1977 VFL Grand Final, and defeated Collingwood in the replay.

-Tables correct to the end of the 2025 season.
+Table correct to the end of the 2026 season.

 Most common match-ups

 The following table summarises the most common grand final match-ups (not including grand final replays).